Title III of the ADA addresses public accommodations, commercial facilities, and certain private entities that offer courses and examinations.

 Bona fide private membership clubs are also exempt from Title III, but only to the extent that their goods or services are not available to the general public.

-Although there are only twelve types of places of public accommodations (places of lodging, places serving food or drink, places of exhibition or entertainment, places of public gathering, sales or rental establishments, service establishments, certain types of public transportation terminals, places of public display or collection, places of recreation, places of education, social service center establishments, and places of exercise or recreation), there are hundreds of examples of businesses that fall within one or more of the twelve types.
+There are only twelve types of places of public accommodations (places of lodging, places serving food or drink, places of exhibition or entertainment, places of public gathering, sales or rental establishments, service establishments, certain types of public transportation terminals, places of public display or collection, places of recreation, places of education, social service center establishments, and places of exercise or recreation).
+However, there are hundreds of examples of businesses that fall within one or more of the twelve types.

 For example, banks, beauty salons, tailors, auto repair shops, dry cleaners, pharmacies, and offices of doctors, accountants, travel agents, and lawyers are all service establishments.